 The ISRF’s commitment is to support research which is interdisciplinary and reflexively critical, and seeks new theories and methods for understanding the conditions of life as it is lived by human beings now.
 With a format of short research presentations, thematic discussions, dialogues across disciplines, and participants’ creative responses, the Workshop aims at a wide-ranging exploration of how a sensibility to the history of knowledge might inspire thinking in social science and how critical approaches in social science might make of one another.

 Today’s Future: Challenges and Opportunities Across the Social Sciences

 21-22 June 2017, Het Scheepvaartmuseum, Amsterdam

 At the ISRF Annual Workshop the ISRF’s Fellows reported on their work, to each other and to a wider audience drawn from the University of Amsterdam and the Vrije Universiteit Amsterdam, who co-hosted the event at Het Scheepvaartmuseum.
 The Workshop focused on the ISRF’s requirement that the research should be interdisciplinary, innovative and critical.
-The topic for this year’s Workshop was ‘Today’s Future’, and the two-day event interrogated this theme in a space where introductory, provocative, exploratory or research-based statements made way for audience participation and discussion by audience members.
+The topic for this year’s Workshop was ‘Today’s Future’.

 ISRF Workshop: Today’s Future © Matthew Smith 2017